-SchoolTutoring Academy’s tutoring programs for Beaverton students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Beaverton students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Beaverton District Curriculum Used in Our In-Home Tutoring Programs

 The goal for Beaverton District Schools is to show continuous and meaningful progress toward academic success.
 Students, in collaboration with educators and parents, will leave the district prepared for both post-secondary and marketplace success.
 The Beaverton School District’s Academic and Strategic Plan is based on the Common Core State Standards (CCSS) adopted both state-wide in Oregon, as well as nationally.
 The curriculum is aided by the districts’ Full Option Graduate Profile (FOGP), used to ensure college and career readiness.

 We currently cover the following Beaverton-area school district: Beaverton School District.

 Contact our Academic Directors at 1-877-545-7737 to Discuss your Child's Strengths and Areas for Improvement.
 Get started with Beaverton Tutor Today.

 A Parent Talks About Finding a Private, In-Home Tutor